About Bovine TB

 Badger eating feed out of a metal bin.

 Badgers have been found to access different areas on farms.
-This includes cattle housing and yards which increases the opportunity for direct contact between badgers and cattle.
-Where practical, consider implementing biosecurity to protect these areas.
+This includes cattle housing and yards which increases the opportunity for direct and indirect contact between badgers and cattle.
+Where practical, consider implementing biosecurity measures to protect these areas.

 Badgers mixing with cattle around farm buildings.